 People want to feel knowledgeable — like they know something their neighbors don’t know — and your live videos can help.

-Most homeowners or customers don’t know about all the tools you use in a specific industry.
+Most homeowners or customers don’t know about all the tools you use in your specific trade.
 So give them that information in case chimney sweeping or plumbing comes up during table talk.

 Are you a plumber?
 Outside of a wrench and a plunger, many people have no idea what you use to get the job done.
 Plumbing relies on some pretty technologically advanced (and expensive) equipment.
 Equipment your customers don’t have sitting around in the garage.
 Let them know!